 The Historically Underutilized Business (HUB) Program administers, promotes, and provides assistance to encourage participation by business enterprises that are at least 51 percent owned by minority, women and disabled persons.
 Registration for this program can be accomplished when they register in Vendor Link.
 North Carolina has a goal of awarding 13 percent of their contracting dollars to HUB businesses.

 The NC Department of Transportation (DOT) administers, promotes, and provides assistance to encourage participation by Disadvantaged Business Enterprises (DBE) and Small Business Enterprises (SBE).
 More information can be found at the NC DOT Connect web site.
 Currently, the NC DOT has a goal of awarding 10 percent of their contract awards to DBEs.

-For a list of all North Carolina state government entities that purchase goods and services use the links below:
+For a list of all North Carolina state government entities (purchasing offices for agencies, departments, community college, institutions, and universities) that purchase goods and services use this link and sort by category.